 Branch chief, inspectors, and technical staff involved in resolution should concur on the inspection report, where documentation of the closure is placed in the applicable report details section.
 The inspection report shall include affected licensees on the distribution for all vendor inspection reports with URIs that have the potential to affect the ITAAC acceptance criteria.

-05.11
+05.11 Closure of NOVs/NONs

+After receipt of the vendor’s response to an NOV and completion of any necessary inspections, document the closure of cited violations under the inspection procedure used to review and close the NOV.
+The closure of a NON should be documented following the completion of any necessary inspections.
+The corrective actions taken by the vendor/applicant and information necessary to close the NON should be reviewed.
+The level of detail required to document the closure of cited violations and nonconformances depend on the extent of corrective actions conducted by the vendor.
+In general, the write-up must summarize the inspector’s follow-up actions to evaluate the adequacy of any vendor/applicant actions and provide enough detail to justify closing the violation.
+The guidance in Appendix D of this IMC provides a sample of how to close a finding in the inspection report.

-Tracking
+05.12 Tracking

-The will assign all apparent violations, violations, nonconformances, NCVs, and URIs as a sequential tracking number.
+The inspection team leader will assign all apparent violations, violations, nonconformances, NCVs, and URIs as a sequential tracking number.
 If there are multiple types of findings, do not repeat tracking numbers.
 For example: